Financial Aid

 Applying for Aid

-The award year begins in fall and ends at the close of summer term.
-If applying for summer aid, complete the current year FAFSA.
+The award year begins in fall and ends at the close of summer quarter.
+If applying for summer aid, complete the current year FAFSA or WASFA.

-It is important to submit accurate information as the information that you supply can be verified by your school, your state, or by Federal Student Aid.
-If you get Federal student aid based on incorrect information, you will have to pay it back; you may also have to pay fines and fees.
+It is important to submit accurate information.
+Aid application data may be verified by your school, your state, or by Federal Student Aid.
+If you get federal student aid based on incorrect information, you will have to pay it back; you may also have to pay fines and fees.
 If you purposely give false or misleading information on your application, you may be accused of fraud and fined $20,000, sent to prison, or both.

 Renewing Your Application

-If you filed your FAFSA the previous school year, you will have the option to use that biographical information automatically on your new FAFSA to save you time.
+If you filed a FAFSA or WASFA the previous school year, you will have the option to use that biographical information automatically on the new application to save time.

-Carefully review each answer, update any information that has changed, and answer all other questions.
+Carefully review each answer, update any data that has changed, and answer all other questions.
 This is very important.
-The FAFSA typically changes annually.
+The FAFSA and WASFA typically change annually.
 Review every question.

 Filing Late